-During 2019/20 academic year, the Board oversaw the implementation of a number of enhancements to its governance arrangements arising from an external Governance Effectiveness Review commissioned by the Board and undertaken by Pinsent Masons.
-The final report, received by the Board in December 2019, included the following remarks in its executive summary:
+During the 2020/21 academic year, the Board continued to oversee the implementation of recommended enhancements to its governance arrangements arising from an external Governance Effectiveness Review commissioned by the Board and undertaken by Pinsent Masons.
+This work will be completed by the end of the 2021/22 academic year.